ethorneloe/azure-apps-jobs-github-runners/README.md

 # Goals
 - To provide easy-to-follow configuration steps suitable for learning and experimentation using Azure CLI.
 - To help familiarise the reader with each individual Azure resource and component in the solution, how they interact together, and to raise noteworthy customisation options along the way.
-- IaC based deployment options might be added later on, however, there is already a fantastic repo with an IaC deployment option [here](https://github.com/xmi-cs/aca-gh-actions-runner)
+- IaC based deployment options might be added later on, however, there is already a fantastic for that [here](https://github.com/xmi-cs/aca-gh-actions-runner)

 # Prerequisites
 - An Azure subscription with priviledged access.
 - A GitHub account.
 - Familiarity with Azure resource deployment and GitHub repo configuration.
+- A workstation with Azure CLI installed

 # Advantages of Azure Container Apps Jobs
 - **Ephemeral Execution** - Each job runs in its own container which is created and destroyed whenever the job needs to execute.